Supernova-Studio/exporter-scss/README.md

 ### [Example 1]

-Import `index.scss` file to your project and use generated styles
+Include `index.scss` file to your project scss file and use generated styles

 ```
+@use '../path/to/generated/index.scss' as Design;

 .yourClass {
-    color: $yourToken;
+    color: Design.$yourToken;
 }
 ```